vmcrawl

 - Software Version

-vmcrawl may perodically request a list of peer instances from a server, but only to discover new servers to request the data outlined above.
-It does not store peer information for any server.
+vmcrawl may periodically request a list of peer instances from a server, but only to discover new servers to request the data outlined above.
+It does not store specific peer information for any server.